lbryio/spec/index.md

 #### Blob Exchange Protocol

 Downloading a blob from a peer is governed by the _Blob Exchange Protocol_.
-It is used by hosts and clients to check blob availability, exchange blobs, and negotiate data prices.
+It is used by hosts and clients to exchange blobs and check data pricing and blob availability.
 The protocol is an RPC protocol using Protocol Buffers and the gRPC framework.
 It has five types of requests.

-fixme: protocol does not **negotiate** anything right now.
-It just checks the price.
-Should we include negotiation in v1?

 ##### PriceCheck